wearenolte/algolia-integration/README.md

 Select which posts types to sync to Algolia.
 It will create the Algolia index using the post type name.

-The data uploaded to Algolia can be customized with a filter.
+The data of each post type uploaded to Algolia can be customized with a filter.

 This plugin will also install [instantsearch.js 2.10.4](https://community.algolia.com/instantsearch.js/v2/getting-started.html)

-It will replace WordPress default search box for the Instant Search Search Box widget.
+It will enable 2 shortcodes for adding the Instant Search `Search Box` and the `Hits` widget.

 ## Prerequisites
 - PHP 7.2